-The Kansas City Chapter of the National Congress of Black Women, Incorporated (NCBW-KC) received its Charter, Thursday, November 7, 2013 from the national chapter, located in Washington, D.C.
-The Charter was presented by national board member, Judy Matthews at our installation that was held at Bruce R. Watkins Heritage Center in Kansas City, Missouri on behalf of Dr. E. Faye Williams, Esq., National President of the National Congress of Black Women, Incorporated,
+Under the leadership of Founding Chair Sylvya J. Stevenson, the Kansas City Chapter of the National Congress of Black Women, Incorporated received its charter from the national chapter on Thursday, November 7, 2013.
+The charter was presented by national board member Judy Matthews on behalf of the national president, Dr. E. Faye Williams, Esq.
+The installation was held at Bruce R. Watkins Heritage Center in Kansas City, Missouri.

-The formation of the Kansas City Chapter began March 2011.
-Formatting the Chapter required the organizing chair to identify nine women committed to both, carrying out the efforts to acquire a charter and help recruit active members to meet the annual 25-member requirement in accordance with the national bylaws.
-On October 23, 2013, the Articles of Incorporation for the Kansas City Chapter was established with the State of Missouri.
+The formation of the Kansas City Chapter began in March 2011 and required the organizing chair to identify nine women committed to both carrying out the efforts to acquire a charter and help recruit active members to meet the annual 25-member requirement in accordance with the national bylaws.

-November 7, 2013, the Chapter was legally formed as a 501 (c) (3) not for profit, sister organization under the National Chapter in accordance with the national bylaws.
-The Kansas City Chapter was determined to establish foundation so that the organization may continue to empower Black women through unity, sisterhood, leadership and advocacy.
-During the year of inception, the Chapter launched its first program, the Annual Youth and Parent Back to School Breakfast to heighten awareness of healthy eating and increased physical activity at home with family.
-The NCBW-Los Angeles Chapter and local organizations like,100 Black Men of Greater Kansas City and Mount Zion Missionary Baptist Church supported our efforts as a new not for profit business.
-Businesses like, Job Corps, CHES, Inc., Save A Lot Stores, and Blue Hills Church of the Nazarene offered partnerships.
+During the year of inception, the chapter launched its first program – the Annual Youth and Parent Back to School Breakfast – to heighten awareness of healthy eating and increased physical activity at home with family.
+The NCBW Los Angeles Chapter and local organizations like 100 Black Men of Greater Kansas City and Mount Zion Missionary Baptist Church supported our efforts as a new non-profit business.
+Job Corps, CHES, Inc., Save A Lot Stores, and Blue Hills Church of the Nazarene also offered partnerships.

-The NCBW National Founder and First National Chair, Shirley Chisholm and her successor, Dr. C. Delores Tucker, legacy lives on through Women, and especially, those Black Women eager for leadership and entrepreneurship opportunities in Kansas City.
-The Kansas City Chapter is honored to have established a legacy of our own in the Greater Kansas City Metropolitan.
+The legacies of the NCBW National Founder and First National Chair Shirley Chisholm and her successor Dr. C. Delores Tucker lives on through the women of our chapter.
+As African-American women eager for leadership and entrepreneurship opportunities, we’re honored to have established a legacy of our own in the Kansas City Metropolitan area.